History of Saint Vincent and the Grenadines: Self-rule and independence

 St. Vincent was granted associate statehood status on 27 October 1969, giving it complete control over its internal affairs.
 Following a referendum in 1979, St. Vincent and the Grenadines became the last of the Windward Islands to gain independence on 27 October 1979.

-In November 2020, Ralph Gonsalves, Prime Minister of Saint Vincent and the Grenadines since 2001, made history by securing the fifth consecutive victory of his Unity Labour Party (ULP) in general election.
+In November 2020, Ralph Gonsalves, Prime Minister of Saint Vincent and the Grenadines since 2001, made history by securing the fifth consecutive victory of his Unity Labour Party (ULP) in the general election.
+The party was defeated in November 2025 general election by Godwin Friday's New Democratic Party.

 Natural disasters

 Natural disasters have plagued the country throughout the 20th century.
 In 1902, Soufrière volcano erupted, killing 2,000 people.
 Much farmland was damaged, and the economy deteriorated.
 In April 1979, La Soufrière erupted again.
 Although no one was killed, thousands had to be evacuated, and there was extensive agricultural damage.

 The island also suffers from hurricanes.
 On 11 September 1899, six hours of a terrible hurricane devastated Barrouallie, which was almost completely destroyed.
 More recently, in 1980 and 1987, hurricanes devastated banana and coconut plantations; 1998 and 1999 also saw very active hurricane seasons, with Hurricane Lenny in 1999 causing extensive damage to the west coast of the island.

 In 2021, on 9 April, the La Soufrière volcano erupted, sending ash several miles into the atmosphere.
 Approximately 16,000 people were evacuated in the days leading up to the eruption.